Indoor Hydroponic Vegetable & Herb Gardening

 There's a new technology being developed over the Internet that will delight apartment plant lovers and locavores alike.
 It can double your plant space and allow you to grow food indoors.
 And it can bring a solid dose of nature into your home with all its attendant benefits: Clean air, a sense of aliveness, silent companionship, the fresh color of green.
 If you like plants, new technologies, and have limited growing space, hydroponic window gardening may be for you.

 Hydroponic gardening is the practice of growing plants, especially food crops, without the use of soil.
 Instead, plants are set in sand or another kind of non-nutritious medium to hold the roots in place, or just planted through small holes in a container with space inside for roots.
-They are fed with water laced with worm castings or another kind of fertilizer or, in some systems, by pond water in which fish are being raised (aquaponics).
+They are fed with water laced with worm castings or another kind of fertilizer or, in some systems, by pond water in which fish are being raised, called aquaponics.

-Aquaponics is an outdoor system used by the Aztecs in ancient times, when they planted crops on straw mats covered with a thin layer of soil, and floated them on Lake Titicaca to grow in the nutritious lake water.
+Aquaponics is an outdoor system used by the Aztecs in ancient times, where they planted crops on straw mats covered with a thin layer of soil and floated them on Lake Titicaca to grow in the nutritious lake water.
 The nutrition in the water came from fish and other organisms living in it.

 More recently, NASA has been experimenting with hydroponics to figure out how to grow crops in space ships, space stations, and on other planets, like Mars.
 For those who have little or no outdoors, hydroponics is a great way to grow veggies and herbs indoors.